 - 1 inch piece of ginger

-Peel the ginger and the lemon, then wash all of the other ingredients and Put everything through your juicer starting with the kale and the ginger.
+Peel the ginger and the lemon, then wash all of the other ingredients.
+Then put them all through your juicer, starting with the kale and the ginger.

 Pour into a glass and enjoy your delicious green juice!